 Quirky Wire Hanger Holiday Card Holder

-First I found out, no two hangers are made alike, so separate them into similar shapes.
+First I found out, no two hangers are made alike.
+The first thing you need to do is separate them into similar shapes.
 The tips are either pointed or squared off.
 I used the pointed ones on the outer tree limbs.
 I used a square one on the bottom as the base.

 After you get the shape right and the hangers evenly distributed, separate the rows and start attaching the hangers by wrapping small strips of Washi tape around the wire.

 Make the attachment areas equal and even across the row.
 I attached each row separately then went back and attached them all together to make the tree.
-Next take the hooks and hook them to the wire above them to intertwine the layers.
+Take the hooks and hook them to the wire above them to intertwine the layers.
 See pic above.

 Need more?
 Try my HOLIDAY CRAFT GALLERY